breccali/beachBIA_bikeshare/README.md

 The following repository, beachBIA_bikeshare, is an exploratory data analysis of Bike Share Toronto Ridership Data, a set of public datasets from the city of Toronto.
 This analysis focuses on post-COVID trends, specifically from January 2021 to September 2024.
 The three main objectives is to observe spatial trends, temporal trends, and biker attribute trends within the data to inform budget and planning strategies for the Beach Business Improvement Area (BIA).
 ## Key Components
 -   `data` contains the raw datasets obtained from [Open Data Toronto](https://open.toronto.ca/dataset/bike-share-toronto-ridership-data/).
+    -   bia_neighbourhoods.geojson: a dataset which stores spatial information about each BIA
+    -   BikeShare_2021_01.csv - BikeShare_2024_09.csv: monthly datasets which contain BikeShare data
 -   `scripts` contains the R scripts used to filter and spatially sort the data.
--   `visualizations` contains the R scripts for creating graphs.
+-   `visualizations/results` contains the R scripts for creating graphs, as well as some numerical figures.
 ## Additional Notes
 This script can work with other BIAs, in order to perform new or comparative analysis.